leopeltola/pelto.dev/README.md

 # pelto.dev blog

 A blog built with AstroJS and TailwindCSS, hosted on Netlify.
 Uses the AstroJS blog template.
+Feel free to fork and use as a base for your own blog.

 (Live Website)[https://pelto.dev]

 ## License

-All code is MIT but the longform texts (as in, blog posts) proprietary.
+All code is MIT but the longform texts (as in, blog posts) are proprietary.